PeterKoka1/Iris-Classification/README.md

 ## Python:

 Only performed log-reg in Python using Professor Ng's equations from Stanford's Machine Learning course.
-Thus only modelled versicolor vs. setosa using Sepal.Width (multiple preds couldn't converge)

 1) Logic Approach (log_Unvectorized.py)

 2) Matrix Approach (iris_Vectorized.py)

+Gradient Descent algorithm managed to converge on iris data.
+Coefficient for Sepal.Width (only predictor used in log reg for testing in R) was identical at ~2.5.

 ## Technologies Used:
 **Languages**:
 Python, R

 **Libraries**:
-Pandas, Numpy, Matplotlib, scipy, caret
+Pandas, Numpy, scipy, caret